-The first topic refers aender. aender identity sexual to and orientation.
-Respondents call for wages' pay'. 'same and 'egual education: Some others link gender inequality to differences in
+The first topic refers to gender, gender identity and sexual orientation.
+Respondents call for 'same wages' and 'equal pay'.
+Some others link gender inequality to differences in education:

 "A better future Europe can't happen in my opinion without greater gender equality.
 This could be achieved by encouraging more women, from a young age, to pursue roles in leadership and careers in STEM.
 I strongly believe that this can be done by creating a more inclusive curriculum in education" (Respondent 1043).